uclnlp/fakenewschallenge/README.md

 ## Getting started

-In order to reproduce the submission, simply download the files in this repository to a local directory.
+Simply download the files in this repository to a local directory.

 ### Prerequisites